Skip to content

 }

-Scheduled tasks can be created in "Manage / Scheduled Tasks" to let DataFlux Func automatically call functions periodically.
+Cron Job can be created in "Management / Cron Job".
+It is used to let DataFlux Func automatically call functions periodically.

-After creating a scheduled task for a function, the function will execute according to the specified Crontab expression without requiring external calls.
+After creating a Cron Job for a function, the function will be executed according to the specified Crontab expression without external calls.

-Because of this, all parameters of the executed function must already be satisfied, i.e.:
+Because of this, all parameters of the executed function must be satisfied, i.e.:

-2. The function requires input parameters, but they are optional parameters.
+2. The function requires input parameters, but they are all optional parameters

-3. The function requires mandatory parameters, and specific values are configured for them in the scheduled task.
+3. The function requires mandatory parameters, and specific values are configured for them in the Cron Job

-If a function is simultaneously configured with "Scheduled Tasks" and other execution features, and you want to differentiate handling in different execution features, you can determine this by checking the built-in variable _DFF_CRONTAB:
+If a function is configured with both "Cron Job" and other execution functions, and you want to distinguish processing in different execution functions, you can use the built-in variable _DFF_CRONTAB to distinguish:

 Python